 Has the patient been NPO since midnight?
 Prep?
+Yes 🗆 No 🗆 History of Dysphasia?
+Lower or upper esophagus, solid food or liquids Yes 🗆 No 🗆 History of reflux?
+Belching?
+Yes 🗆 No 🗆 History of heartburn or indigestion?
+Yes 🗆 No 🗆 History of hiatal hernia?
+Yes 🗆 No 🗆 History of stomach ulcer?
+PUD, duodenal ulcers Yes 🗆 No 🗆 History of nausea or vomiting?
+Yes 🗆 No 🗆 History of chest pain?
+Yes 🗆 No 🗆 History of Cancer?
+Stomach, colon, rectal, prostate, ovarian, uterine Yes 🗆 No 🗆 History of radiation treatment or chemotherapy?
+Yes 🗆 No 🗆 History of abnormal weight loss?
+Yes 🗆 No 🗆 History of esophageal or gastric surgery?
+Yes 🗆 No 🗆 Modified Barium Swallow: History of Dysphasia: Lower or upper esophagus, solid foods or liquids?
+Yes 🗆 No 🗆 IVP: Has the patient been NPO since midnight?
+Prep?
 Yes 🗆 No 🗆 History of abdomen pain?
 RUQ, LUQ, RLQ, LLQ Yes 🗆 No 🗆 History of back pain?
 Right flank pain, Left flank pain?
 Yes 🗆 No 🗆 History of Cancer?
 Stomach, colon, prostate, rectal, ovarian, uterine Yes 🗆 No 🗆 History of radiation treatment or chemotherapy?
 Yes 🗆 No 🗆 History of fevers or chills?
 Yes 🗆 No 🗆 History of hypertension?
 Yes 🗆 No 🗆 History of diabetes?
 Insulin dependent, diet controlled Yes 🗆 No 🗆 Are you taking Glucophage or Glucovance?
 Yes 🗆 No 🗆 History of kidney stones?
 Yes 🗆 No 🗆 History of blood in urine?
 Yes 🗆 No 🗆 History of kidney disease?
 Bladder disease?
 Yes 🗆 No 🗆 History of contrast reactions?
 Mild Moderate Severe Yes 🗆 No 🗆 History of poor Renal function or disease?
-Yes 🗆 No 🗆 Daily mediations?
-Yes 🗆 No 🗆 History of urinary tract (kidneys, ureters, bladder) surgery?
-Yes 🗆 No 🗆 History of prostate surgery?
 Yes 🗆 No 🗆

+Yes 🗆 No 🗆

+Yes 🗆 No 🗆

+Yes 🗆 No 🗆

+History of urinary tract (kidneys, ureters, bladder) surgery?
+History of prostate surgery?
 Lab Results: